CodeSmile-0000011110110111/GMesh/README.md

 The key word is "easily".
 While you can do a lot of modifications to a Unity Mesh, the operations (and the code needed to implement them) are a lot simpler and more reliable if the data structure allows you to work on faces and edges too.

+Just look at the simplicity and elegance of [Euler operators](https://en.wikipedia.org/wiki/Euler_operator_(digital_geometry) for mesh modifications that GMesh enables.

 ## Note on the Name "GMesh"

 "G" stands for "Graph" but could also refer to "Geometry" or "General" because the primary purpose is to provide a reliably editable mesh data structure.
 In turn it cannot be rendered directly by Unity, a (fast) conversion to Mesh as a final step is required and will be included.